laurenpowers20/hamburger-menu/README.md

 };
 ```

 19. And now...[ternary operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator).
 Just read through it slowly and you'll understand what's happening.
 I like to say it out loud sometimes.
 "Is the nav bar open?
-If yes show close button.
-If not, show hamburger menu icon."
+If yes show the close button.
+If not, show the hamburger menu icon."

 ```javascript
 <button onClick={handleToggle}>